Professorship for Hearing Technology and AcousticsCopyright: Peter Winandy

-By means of experiments with the aid of computer-generated acoustic worlds it specifically examines the effects on the perception, recognition and understanding of language.
+By means of experiments with the aid of computer-generated acoustic virtual reality it specifically examines the effects on the perception, recognition and understanding of speech and language.
 Spatial hearing and together with that the ability to localize sound sources as well as to separate and understand sources in neurological processes can be traced back to binaural hearing (perception with both ears).
-Spatial hearing and together with that the ability to localize sound sources and to separate and understand sources in neurological processes, has its roots in binaural hearing (perception with both ears).

 A focal point of the research work is to use binaural technology to generate artificial scenarios at the ear of the test persons as realistically as possible.
 In JARA-BRAIN the focus is on scenario modeling and reproduction technology in visualization processes.
 We develop models and algorithms for audio systems and sound experiments, in order inter alia to be able to examine acoustic perception and its processing by children and adults in complex sound scenarios.
 With the aid of this knowledge new opportunities in the provision of hearing aids will be available.

 Furthermore, the professorship focuses on the generation, propagation and mitigation of sound.
 In this context, measurement techniques and simulation technologies are developed to explore the physics of complex acoustic scenarios, but also for computer-aided generation of acoustic scenarios using acoustic virtual reality.
 Acoustic phenomena and processes are of interest when applied to machines and technical processes.